DeKalb County, Georgia: Government and politics

 In recent years, along with many other counties in the Atlanta area, DeKalb County has voted strongly Democratic in presidential elections, while in the past it was more of a swing county, voting Democratic and Republican an equal number of times from 1960 until 1988.
-Following the 2020 United States election, there are no elected Republicans in the county.
+DeKalb is also one of the few counties in Georgia where George Wallace came in third in 1968.
+Following the 2020 Georgia state elections, there are no elected Republicans in the county.

 DeKalb is the second most Democratic-leaning county in Georgia, only behind Clayton County.
 83 percent of the votes cast in the 2020 presidential election were for Joe Biden.

-The current Chief Executive Officer of DeKalb County is Michael Thurmond.
-He took office on January 1, 2017.
+The current chief executive officer of DeKalb County is Lorraine Cochran-Johnson, a Democrat.
+She assumed office on January 1, 2025.

-Current County Commissioners as of January 2021:
+Current County Commissioners as of January 2025:

+The DeKalb County seal was created in 1967, by artist Jackson Bailey.
+The design is based on a passage from Aristotle in which a comparison is made between human progress and the relay race.
+The background landscape shows planted fields, which is a tribute to DeKalb's heritage as an agrarian community.
+The date of the county's founding, 1822, is at the bottom of the seal.

 Public safety

 Unincorporated DeKalb County is policed by the DeKalb County Police Department; the DeKalb Sheriff's Office, which is responsible for serving criminal warrants and securing the courts and county jail; and the DeKalb Marshal's Office, which serves civil processes issued through state court, such as evictions.

 Fire services are provided throughout the county by DeKalb County Fire and Rescue.
 Previously, DeKalb County Fire and Rescue also provided emergency medical services throughout the county; however, in 2013, the county signed a contract with American Medical Response to provide emergency medical services to the county.